Architectural / Monumental / Relief

 With the benefit of a year long Henry Moore Sculpture Fellowship at Winchester School of Art in 1991, I created a series of sculptures that were fabricated in steel, aluminium and predominantly perforated steel.
 These geometric forms sat securely on the floor or wall but shimmered as the viewer went past due to the moiré effect of the perforations.
 From 1996, I introduced bands of colour into my work to encourage the viewer’s eyes to travel along the sculptures.

-Over the last few, I have produced a series of sculptures that, whilst based on existing molecular structures, are not presented as scientific models but can be viewed instead as anthropomorphs with many of the characteristics of Japanese anime figures.
+Over the last few years, I have produced a series of sculptures that, whilst based on existing molecular structures, are not presented as scientific models but can be viewed instead as anthropomorphs with many of the characteristics of Japanese anime figures.
 I have always had a fascination for the models and diagrams that have been produced by scientists to represent phenomena that are too large or too small to be seen or too complex to be explained.

 Most recently, I have started on a series of sculptures that can be engaged with and activated by rolling or spinning them.